abelbryo/CloudSense/README.md

 ======================
 android-suppport-v7-gridlayout.jar
 ---------------------------
 GridLayout in Android was added in API Level 14.
 If you want to use for older platforms, they you will have to import the support library.
-Import * SDK > extras > android > support > v7 > gridlayout* into eclipse and add it as a library to the project.
+Import *sdk/extras/android/support/v7/gridlayout* into eclipse and add it as a library to the project.

 * google-play-services_lib.jar
 * google-play-services.jar